bill-rix/bill-rix/README.md

 # Bill Rix
-User experience & user interface designer focused on accessible products.
+UX/UI, prompt engineer, & fintech researcher focusing on accessible products for all to enjoy.
 Located in KCMO ✌️

 🌐 https://billrix.design